bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

 pragma solidity ^0.6.0;

-// BK NOTE - Different sized `uint`'s don't save gas generally unless in a packed structure.
-The use of 32 bits for the timestamp comparison limits the code to operate until Jan 19 2038 - the code below can be rewritten to improve the code. contract HoprDistributor is Ownable {
+contract HoprDistributor is Ownable {
+    // A {Schedule} that defined when and how much will be claimed
+    // from an {Allocation}.
+    // The primary reason we decided to use uint128 is because the allocation
-    // helps us create more accurate calculations
+    // may be used potentially thousands of times, this helps us reduce
-    // BK OK
+    // casting thus lower gas costs.
+    struct Schedule {
+        uint128[] durations;
+        uint128[] percents;
+    }

+    // An {Allocation} represents how much a account can claim, claimed,
+    // and when last claim occured.
+    // The primary reason we decided to use uint128 is so we can reduce
+    // our gas costs, since this struct will be stored potentially
+    // thousands of times.
+    struct Allocation {
+        uint128 amount;
+        uint128 claimed;
+        uint128 lastClaim;
+        bool revoked; // account can no longer claim
+    }

-    uint32 public constant MULTIPLIER = 10 ** 6;
+    // helps us create more accurate calculations uint128 public constant MULTIPLIER = 10 ** 6;

     // total amount minted
     uint128 public totalMinted = 0;